williamskyfurs/astrocosmos-craftyard/README.md

 Means that, the modpack and repository is free-for-all, and its mod is restricted under each mod's license. (_that how it works right?_)

+In conclusion, i stated this license only apllies/marks the contents in the /craftyards folder
 ## CC0 1.0 Universal  Summary

 - **No Copyright**